respawn-app/FlowMVI/docs/v2/android.md

 }
 ```

-The upside of this approach is that it's easy to implement and has some platform-specific features like `savedState`.
+?> The upside of this approach is that it's easy to implement and has it's easier to use some platform-specific features
+like `savedState` (you can still use them for KMP though)
 The downside is that you completely lose KMP compatibility.
 If you have plans to make your viewmodels multiplatform,
 it is advised to use the delegated approach instead, which is only slightly more verbose.
-This is the preferred approach, however, when migrating from FlowMVI 1.x as it's easier to handle.
+This one can be the preferred approach, however, when migrating from FlowMVI 1.x as it's easier to handle.

 ### Delegated ViewModels

-This is a more robust and multiplatform friendly approach that is slightly more boilerplatish but does not require you
-to subclass ViewModels.
-The biggest downside of this approach is that you'll have to use qualifiers with your DI framework to distinguish
-between different viewmodels.

-This example is also demonstrated in the sample app.
+A slightly more advanced approach would be to avoid subclassing ViewModels altogether.

 First, wrap your store in a simple class.
 You don't have to implement `Container` if you don't want to.

 ```kotlin